-The Imperial Hotel Cork City is the best hotel to stay in Cork, it’s perfect for your luxurious getaway to Ireland and it has a spa and the best views!
+The Imperial Hotel Cork City is the best hotel to stay in Cork.
+It’s perfect for your luxurious getaway to Ireland – it has a spa and the best views over the city!

-- Imperial Hotel Cork City – A luxury hotel in the county Cork with great views
+- Imperial Hotel Cork City – An upscale hotel with great views and an amazing spa

-Do leave a comment if you have any questions about the Cork hotels or if you have any suggestions for our readers!
+Do leave a comment if you have any questions about Cork or if you have any suggestions for our readers!

 Pin it for later!